kullias/prezto/README.md

     done
     ```

-    **Note:** If you already have any of the given configuration files, `ln` in
+    **Note for me:** If you already have any of the given configuration files, `ln` in
     the above operation will cause an error.
+Just remove them and repeat.

-In simple cases, you can load
+    **Note from the author:** In simple cases, you can load
     Prezto by adding the line `source "${ZDOTDIR:-$HOME}/.zprezto/init.zsh"` to
     the bottom of your _`${ZDOTDIR:-$HOME}/.zshrc`_ and keep the rest of your
     Zsh configuration intact.
 For more complicated setups, we recommend that you